Incubaid/dev_process/kanbanoption.md

 ## Kanban as a Nice Add-on to Scrum

+our methods are mainly using scrum methodologies but we added some Kanban twists to it.

 Kanban primarily follows four core principles (info from [link](https://www.scrumalliance.org/community/articles/2014/july/scrum-vs-kanban))

 - Visualize work
 	- Create a visual model of work and work flow, so as to observe the flow of work moving through the Kanban system.
 Making the work visible, along with blockers, bottlenecks, and queues, instantly leads to increased communication and collaboration.

 - Limit work in process
 	- Limit how much unfinished work is in process and reduce the time it takes an item to travel through the Kanban system.
 Problems caused by task switching and the need to constantly reprioritize items can be reduced by limiting WIP.